 Browse our tools by Category, Type, Big Ideas, and/or Time Commitment, for example, or simply feel free to explore the options below.
 We also invite you to contribute by adding your own tools that you’ve successfully tried in your classrooms.

 Responsible and Sustainable Creativity: Working with the Georgia Tech Invention Studio

 This tool is developed from ideas used by Yelena Rivera-Vale and Kristina Chatfield in their GT 1000 courses.

-The SOLO (Structure of Observed Learning Outcomes) Taxonomy Rubric is a rubric designed by Serve-Learn-Sustain to assess Student Learning Outcomes (SLOs) developed to assess sustainability knowledge.
+The SOLO (Structure of Observed Learning Outcomes) Taxonomy Rubric is a rubric adapted by Serve-Learn-Sustain to assess Student Learning Outcomes (SLOs) developed to assess sustainability knowledge.

 This tool provides an overview of concept maps, and how to use them.
 Concept maps (CMaps) are diagrams that represent organized knowledge.
 They are a useful tool for assessing student knowledge over the course of a project, module, or course.

 Community Engagement Reflection